10 Days in Istanbul Turkey Itinerary in the Winter

 Breakfast at Lades Menemen

-Suleiyamen Mosque
+Suleymaniye Mosque

-A little less popular compared to the Blue Mosque, but Suleiyamen Mosque is an absolutely stunning place that trumps the former in my opinion.
+A little less popular compared to the Blue Mosque, but Suleymaniye Mosque is an absolutely stunning place that trumps the former in my opinion.
 The imperial mosque is perched high up on the third hill of Istanbul, towering over the Golden Horn.
 Whilst not the largest, it is definitely considered one of the grandest and most beautiful Ottoman mosques.
 It boasts 4 minarets to represent the four sultans of the city and 10 balconies to represent the 10th sultan after the establishment of the Ottoman Empire.

 It is a slight uphill climb and some rainbow stairs to reach the mosque complex.
 Outside the mosque are the tombs of Suleyman and his wife.
 The other side of the mosque complex also presents a still-functioning Hammam.
 I think its interior takes inspiration from the grandeur of Hagia Sophia but in a simpler and more humble way.
 There’s an unpretentious simplicity to it but no short of intricacies and breathtaking beauty.
-Once again, as this is a mosque, please dress modestly and, for women, cover your hair upon visiting and remove your shoes before entering the mosque.
+Once again, as this is a mosque, please dress modestly and, for women, cover your hair upon visiting and remove your shoes before entering.

 Spice Bazaar – the Suleymaniye Mosque is pretty much next to Istanbul’s famous Spice Bazaar.
 It would certainly make sense to visit either before or after Suleymaniye Mosque.
 Our original plan was to visit after but bad weather conditions meant a change in plans and we ended up skipping it for the day.
 However, keep reading on because we managed to make an unplanned visit later in the trip.